 In line with above, a TIA should consider what the data importer’s process is for responding to government access requests, whether they have previously received any of these requests and if they are actually allowed to provide information about any such requests.

 Zendesk follows our Government Data Request Policy and the steps in Art.
 15 of the new SCCs when we receive any government access request.
 This includes asking the authority to contact the controller of the data in the first instance and, failing that, undertaking a careful legal review of the validity of the request.
 Zendesk, like many technology companies, occasionally does receive requests from law enforcement agencies in the United States and elsewhere, seeking data stored by Zendesk on behalf of a Subscriber.
-More information about such requests that Zendesk has received can be found in our transparency report
+More information about such requests that Zendesk has received can be found in our transparency report.

 7. What is Zendesk’s approach to FISA 702 in light of Schrems II?

 FISA 702 authorizes certain types of foreign intelligence collection for national security purposes.
-A special independent federal court called the Foreign Intelligence Surveillance Court oversees the intelligence collection to ensure it is conducted consistent with the FISA statute and the U.S. Constitution, specifically the Fourth Amendment protection against unreasonable searches and seizures.
+A special independent federal court called the Foreign Intelligence Surveillance Court oversees the intelligence collection to ensure it is conducted consistently with the FISA statute and the U.S. Constitution, specifically the Fourth Amendment protection against unreasonable searches and seizures.

 Zendesk is a United States corporation formed and registered in the State of Delaware, subject to United States law.
 Zendesk is a remote computing service (“RCS”) as defined in the Electronic Communications Privacy Act (“ECPA”), Section 2711 of Title 18 U.S.C. when it provides Services to Subscribers.
 ECPA does not permit law enforcement authorities to access data stored with an RCS provider unless they first obtain a warrant, subpoena, or court order.
 Providers of remote computing services may also be subject to Section 702 of the Foreign Intelligence Surveillance Act (“FISA 702”) if they store electronic communications.